Imprint of massive neutrinos on Persistent Homology of large-scale structure: Quantifying information content: Fisher Forecasts

+In Fig.~\ref{fig:F77}, we compare the obtained constrains from joint analysis, $\beta + P + B$, on $(M_{\nu}, \sigma_8)$ parameters for $cb$ and $m$ density fields for two different smoothing scales.
+The results show that the constraints are tighter in the $m$ field compared to the $cb$ field, which reduces the degeneracy between $M_{\nu}$ and $\sigma_8$.
+Additionally, increasing the smoothing scale decreases the significance of the constraint on the desired parameter, as illustrated in the lower panel of Fig. \ref{fig:F77}.

-Our analysis will be exploited by considering redshift $z=0$ and smoothing scale $R = 5$ Mpc h$^{-1}$.
-We begin our investigation with constraining on the pair parameters $M_{\nu}$ and $\sigma_8$.
-Fig.~\ref{fig:F6} is devoted to the marginalized 68\% and 95\% confidence contours for $M_{\nu}$ and $\sigma_8$ parameters for $cb$ and $m$ fields.
+Fig.~\ref{fig:F6} presents the marginalized 68\% and 95\% confidence contours for the parameters $M_{\nu}$ and $\sigma_8$ for both $cb$ and $m$ fields.
 The upper row illustrates the constraints for the $cb$ density field, while the lower row shows the constraints for the $m$ density field.
 In the upper left column, we consider the various components of Betti curves including $\beta_0$, $\beta_1$, and $\beta_2$, and the associated joint analysis as the observable vector.
 The middle and right columns are the same as the left column, but for the $B_k$ and $P_k$ vectorization, respectively.
-For the $cb$ field the directions of degeneracy between $M_{\nu}$ and $\sigma_8$ constraints obtained from various components of PH measures approximately are similar, and this degeneracy also remains for the constraints resulting from their combinations which is in agreement with the results indicated in Fig. \ref{fig:fig4}.
-However, for the $m$ density field, the mentioned degeneracy directions are different, which leads to reducing the degeneracy between $M_{\nu}$ and $\sigma_8$ for the compound constraints.
-In Fig.~\ref{fig:F77}, we compare the obtained constrains from joint analysis, $\beta + P + B$, on $(M_{\nu}, \sigma_8)$ parameters for $cb$ and $m$ density fields.
-Obviously, it confirms that the constraints are tighter in the $m$ field compared to the $cb$ field leading to reducing the degeneracy between $M_{\nu}$ and $\sigma_8$.
-To make more complete our analysis, we show the 2D constrains (at 68\% and 95\% confidence level) on most relevant $\nu\Lambda$CDM parameters $(M_{\nu}, \sigma_8, \Omega_m, \Omega_b, h, n_{s})$ derived from the Fisher analysis for only $\beta$ and the joint probes, $\beta + B + P$, for $cb$ field in the left panel of Fig.~\ref{fig:F88}.
-The same results are depicted in the right panel of Fig.~\ref{fig:F88} for $m$ field.
-Applying the joint analysis $\beta + P + B$ shows almost two times improvements in constraining the cosmological parameters compared to the $\beta$ for $cb$ field.
-We also summarized the marginalized 68\% errors on the cosmological parameters obtained from some different probes in Table~\ref{ta:Table1} for better comparison, quantitatively.
-Comparing the power of PH measures to put constraints on the massive neutrinos with e.g. Minkowski Functionals (MFs), reveals that for the $cb$ field, we achieve considerable improvement, while the computed uncertainty in the $m$ field remains almost the same as MFs \cite{Liu2022ProbingMN}.
+In this figure, for $cb$ field the directions of degeneracy between $M_{\nu}$ and $\sigma_8$ constraints obtained from various components of PH measures approximately are similar.
+This degeneracy also persists in the constraints resulting from their combinations.
+However, for the $m$ density field, the directions of degeneracy differ, leading to a reduction in the degeneracy between $M_{\nu}$ and $\sigma_8$ for the compound constraints.